timknowlden/HairManager/SENDGRID_SETUP.md

 2. Go to **Settings** → **API Keys** (or visit: https://app.sendgrid.com/settings/api_keys)
 3. Click **Create API Key**
 4. Choose **Full Access** (or at minimum, **Mail Send** permission)
-5. Give it a name like "Kate's Cuts Invoice Emails"
+5. Give it a name like "HairManager Invoice Emails"
 6. **IMPORTANT**: Copy the API key immediately - you won't see it again!
    - It will look like: `SG.xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`